michaniets/silpac-h2/README.md

 Tested for some of the French CHILDES files (e.g. Paris).

-Bugs: Some utterances are not processed correctly because not all the specifics of the CHAT annotation were implemented.
-Watch out for 'INDEX ERROR' messages while processing.

 Hints:

 1. Concatenate *.cha files of one project
 2. Run script on concatenated file.
 3. Use -p <parameters> for TreeTagger analysis

+Bugs:

+- Some utterances are not processed correctly because not all the specifics of the CHAT annotation were implemented.
+Watch out for 'INDEX ERROR' messages while processing.

+- CHILDES creates multiword chunks, e.g. for clitic+verb 'y_va'.
+Maybe delete underscore when cleaning the utterance (splitUtt).